 Back in LA, Amanda and Janine learned that their father only left them the house and Gail got to select anything she wanted to take from it.
 She took everything of value.
 Then the sisters needed to sell the house to pay the taxes.
 Going through this together actually brought the sisters closer.
 Their parting gift and revenge on Gail was to spread tuna oil in the car and plant a fake later from a pretend paramour of Marty’s.

 Janine did not want to stay in the house alone.
 She moved back and forth between Amanda’s apartment and the guest room in Henry’s place.
 She and Henry weren’t quite sure about where their relationship stood, and Janine didn’t want to him to choose her just because she was pregnant.
-It has been a few weeks since she found out she was pregnant but she wanted to make up her mind on whether or not to keep the baby before talking to him.
+It has been a few weeks since she found out she was pregnant, but she wanted to make up her mind on whether to keep the baby before talking to him.

 When Henry asked Janine if she was pregnant, she said that she was not.
 His disappointment was a positive sign that she took as a compliment.
-Sometime later, Henry got into a fight with a man that was on line for the restaurant, Carneys.
+Sometime later, Henry got into a fight with a man that was online for the restaurant, Carneys.
 Since he threw the first punch, he and Janine ended up in the back of a cop car on the way to jail.
 Luckily, the cop had performed in Family Happens! with Janine and so he let them go.
 When Janine’s bag spilled, Henry found her prenatal vitamins and learned that Janine was pregnant.

 In the parking lot of Carneys, Henry told Janine that he loved her and asked her to marry him, using his mother’s wedding ring.
 She didn’t answer him right away but agreed to keep the ring while she considered his proposal.